ebcww/MicroVM/readme.md

 # Micro VM
 Another unpriviliged rootless docker solution with libvirt HVM support with full kvm acceleration support.
 Following the unix philosophy of principal of least privilige.
+This container is proudly made without AI.

 To run the latest version:
 1. Add your user to the kvm group